nguyentumine/AIO-Boot/README.md

 Support most of WinPE, the above software and Linux distributions such as Ubuntu, CentOS and Linux Mint.
 Because time is limited, so I will try to support this tool much more.

 AIO Boot using iPXE as bootloader, Tiny PXE Server as PXE Server and FreeNFS as NFS Server.
-Runn RunPXE.exe to activate PXE Server and NFS Server.
+Run **AIOBoot.exe**, then click **Run PXE** to activate PXE Server and NFS Server.
 # Download
 AIO boot Boot is a lightweight, less than 19 Mb.